Forrest M. Mims III: Voltage Probe with Tone and LED OutputsBy Forrest M. Mims III

 A voltage probe can be very handy when troubleshooting circuits.
 The one described here indicates a positive voltage with both a tone and a glowing LED.
 It is powered by the circuit being tested, so it needs no onboard power supply.
 It can be built for a few dollars and can be easily modified.

 How It WorksThe circuit uses CMOS 4011 quad gate.
 Gates 1 and 2 form an audio oscillator with a frequency determined by C1 and R3.
 The signal from the oscillator drives a piezo speaker.
 Gate 3 serves as a buffer that drives the LED.
 In operation, IN serves as an input probe.
 Power is applied by connecting +V and ground to, respectively, the positive supply and ground of the circuit being tested.
 When the signal at IN is low or when IN is not connected to an external circuit, R1 pulls the input to ground (low) and keeps both the oscillator and the LED off.
 When the IN probe is high, the oscillator emits a tone and the LED glows.

 IC1 – 4011 quad NAND gate

 R3 – 100K resistor

 C1 – 0.01µF capacitor

-Miscellaneous: Perforated prototype board, 9 volt battery, battery connector clip, double-sided tape, wire jumpers, alligator clips or or mini-clips (select from the wide variety available at www.Jameco.com).
+Miscellaneous: Perforated prototype board, 9 volt battery, battery connector clip, double-sided tape, wire jumpers, and alligator clips.

 Note: While the components listed above were used for the prototype, substitutions can be made.